Get-Nerdio/NMM-SE/ScriptedActions/WDOT-Optimizations/README.md

 ### Profile Not Found
 - Check that the profile name matches exactly (case-sensitive)
+- For standard profiles (2009, Windows11_24H2), verify GitHub API access is available
-- Verify the blob/URL/UNC path exists
+- Verify the blob/URL/UNC path exists (for custom profiles)
 - Check storage account key is correct (if using Azure Blob)
-- Verify network connectivity for UNC paths
+- Verify network connectivity for UNC paths and GitHub API
 - Review script output for specific error messages
+- Standard profiles will automatically download from GitHub if missing - check script logs for download status

 ### Configuration Not Applied
 - Verify JSON files have `OptimizationState: "Apply"` for items you want optimized